Kyllikki Saari: Vihtori Lehmusviita

 Vihtori Lehmusviita was in a mental hospital for long periods, and died in 1967, following which his case was set aside.
 The man police generally held as a murderer was, at the time, a 38-year-old Isojoki resident living within a 1–2 km radius of the murder scene.
-In the 1940s, Lehmusviita was found guilty of a sexual offense, and was determined to have a mental illness.
-The police suspected that Lehmusviita was aided in covering up the crime from a 37-year-old brother-in-law, who had a criminal background.
+In the 1940s, Lehmusviita was found guilty of a sexual offence and was determined to have a mental illness.
+The police suspected that Lehmusviita was aided in covering up the crime by a 37-year-old brother-in-law, who had a criminal background.
 Both Lehmusviita and his brother-in-law knew the local terrain very well, as they had a common working field located fifty meters from where Saari was found.
 There was a shovel in the field that was used to dig the grave.

 Lehmusviita's mother and sister gave him an alibi for the evening of the murder, saying that he was in bed by 19:00 after drinking heavily.
 When Lehmusviita was interrogated, he said that Saari was no longer alive, and that her body would never be found.
 Subsequently, he withdrew his statement, claiming that he had been misunderstood.
 Lehmusviita and his brother-in-law were questioned in the autumn of 1953.
 Shortly after this incident, the brother-in-law moved to Central Ostrobothnia, and then to Sweden.
-Lehmusviita was questioned again while he was in a mental hospital for treatment, but his doctor halted the interview when his behavior became strange and confused.
+Lehmusviita was questioned again while he was in a mental hospital for treatment, but his doctor halted the interview when his behaviour became strange and confused.